 We encourage greater live music, dance, theatre and other forms of entertainment for the wider cultural benefit of the community.
-We note that the Live Music Act 2012 already exempts live and recorded music from the need for a licence in specific circumstances.
-The Government has also recently signalled its intention to exempt many of those activities from the need for licensing in any case.
+We note that the Live Music Act 2012 already exempts live and recorded music from the need for a licence in specific circumstances and that certain elements of "regulated entertainment" defined in schedule 1 to the Licensing Act has also been deregulated.